Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Gameplay Design

 We adhere to the Gameplay/Purpose/Scope (GPS) framework, which states that serious games have three different purposes: to communicate, to educate, and to collect data \cite{Djaouti2011}. \textit{Ensured Energy} informs players about the potentials and limitations of the Swiss energy system and collects their priorities regarding energy transition through their in-game decisions.
 The latter is the most relevant aspect of the game, effectively performing a Multiple-Criteria Decision Analysis (MCDA) \cite{RePEc:wsi:wsbook:8042} study with lay subjects.
 Although the game is not designed as an educational tool in the narrow sense, it contains informative elements and feedback relating to the Swiss energy landscape.

 When it comes to data collection, agency and the ability to choose between different options are crucial in understanding preferences.
-The fictive point of view of a national energy manager is therefore chosen, allowing players to plan energy transition, manage different resources, and trade-off outcomes.
+The fictive point of view of a national energy manager who has to secure energy supply for Switzerland is therefore chosen, allowing players to plan energy transition, manage different resources, and trade-off outcomes.
 The gameplay of simulation/management games fits this frame \cite{Djaouti2011}, although some of the main characteristics of the genre had to be abandoned in order to give a more realistic context to the game.
 The traditional Tabula Rasa or blank slate of simulation games \cite{Molleindustria2017} did not make sense in a game that replicates the current energy system of Switzerland.
 The game therefore is initialised with a Swiss map that contains multiple power plants representing the current reality.
 Players allocate capacity for power generation to nuclear, hydroelectric, solar, wind, biomass, biogas and waste.
-Instead of unlimited unused space, as, e.g., in \textit{SimCity} \cite{simcity}, construction sites are limited by the geography of Switzerland.
 Even though the Swiss map is used as the background of the game interface, the geographical location of these sites has no impact on the constructed power plants, both as a simplification and to avoid regional bias.
 Another necessary change was in resource management.
 While there has been a shift in the goals and game loops of simulation games recently, the most common purpose is still growth (population, economic, etc.).
-While there is growth in the model that underlies the game, it leads to increasing energy demand and is portrayed more as a problem to solve that cannot be fully controlled by the player.
-In addition, the player has no way to earn money but instead must manage a given budget.
-Several game elements help shape a more realistic political landscape.
-Switzerland has decided to opt out of nuclear power \cite{Energiegesetz2017}, so there is no possibility to build new nuclear reactors in the game.
-Moreover, differing construction times for power plants are accounted for by type, with an appropriate delay between the player's decision to build and the moment at which a plant contributes to energy supply\cite{schmid2024}.
-Similarly, resistance to large solar parks requires the player to implement policies that allow an increased number of upgrades to solar plants in-game.
+Growth in our game is not under the control of the player, instead their objective is balance, in the supply and demand of energy as well as in their financial budget.